ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 end
 ```

-We still have our nested conditionals, and this long, "pointy" method decidedly does not pass the ["squint test"](https://atom.io/packages/squint-test).
+We still have our nested conditionals, and this long, "pointy" method decidedly does not pass the [Sandi Metz "squint test"](https://atom.io/packages/squint-test).

 #### Elixir Example